 If you’re still wanting to have a tanned appearance but without the danger of unprotected sun exposure, you may consider trying sunless tanning or bronzing products.

 Yes — sunscreen may decrease the amount of vitamin D you might absorb naturally from the sun’s rays.
 However, instead of tanning, the American Academy of Dermatology Association (AAD) recommends getting vitamin D from your diet.
 Fish, egg yolks, fortified juices, and milk are all good sources.

 If you are concerned that you aren’t getting enough vitamin D in your diet, consider talking with a healthcare professional about possible supplementation.

 Wearing sunscreen can prevent some of the skin inflammation that leads to tanning, but this shouldn’t be your main concern when it comes to UV rays.

 Wearing it every day is essential to help protect your skin against burns, aging, and cancer.
 Be sure to reapply every 2 hours, as well as after sweating and swimming.

-You can also take other preventive measures, including the use of protective clothing, hats, and sunglasses.
-Avoiding peak sunlight hours between 10 a.m. and 4 p.m. may also help minimize exposure.
+You can also take other preventive measures, like using protective clothing, hats, and sunglasses.
+Avoiding peak sunlight hours between

 Tanning beds are not safe alternatives to sunbathing and should be avoided.